pyeventsourcing/eventsourcing/docs/topics/domain.rst

 sourcing, which is that the state is determined by a sequence of events.
 The events function to determine the state of the aggregate.
-And by defining methods on the event classes, they are as close as possible to the definition of the event data, and we avoid having to look around the code to find how the event is applied to the aggregate.
+And by defining methods on the event classes, they are as close as possible to the definition of the event data, and when developing the code we avoid having to look around the code to find how the event is applied to the aggregate.
 Indeed, Martin Fowler's 2005 event sourcing article has a UML diagram which shows exactly this design.
 A further consideration, and perhaps criticism, is that this is a style of writing projections that is special, and other projections will have to be written in a different way.
-This is true, but in practice, aggregate events will be used overwhelmingly often to reconstruct the state of aggregates, and in many applications that is the only way they will be projected.
-And so, since there is an advantage to coding the aggregate projection of the aggregate events, that is the way I settled on coding these things.
+This is true, but in practice, aggregate events are used overwhelmingly often to reconstruct the state of aggregates, and in many applications that is the only way they will be projected.
+And so, since there is an advantage to coding the aggregate projection on the aggregate events, that is the way we settled on coding these things.
+The initial impetus for coding things this way came from users of the library, when the library documentation was written to suggest using a separate mutator function.
 However, that isn't the end of the story.
 There are two outstanding unsettled feelings.
 Firstly, by coding the aggregate project on methods of the aggregate, and passing in the aggregate to this method, there is a sort-of inversion of responsibility,